top

 David BOYD (1924-2011)

-David BOYD OAM (1924-2011) is the most loved Australian artist from post-WWII until today.
-His work is represented in National Gallery of Australia, all Australian State and regional galleries, the Mertz collection USA, Powerhouse Museum many major collections in Australia and around the world.
+Boyd work is represented in National Gallery of Australia, all Australian State and regional galleries, the Mertz collection USA, Powerhouse Museum many major collections in Australia and around the world.
 Commonwealth Institute of Art in London in 1969 held his major Retrospective.
-BOYD powerful series of paintings include Music and Angels (1), Music and Angels (2), Tasmanian Aborigines, The Wanderer, Legend of Europa and Cockatoos, The Exiles, Children and The Trial.
-David Boyd paintings are highly valued by collectors, King Found sold for $215,100, The Church and State sold for $118,450, The Blessing sold for $114,000.
+BOYD powerful series of paintings include Music & Angels (1), & (2), Tasmanian Aborigines, The Wanderer, Legend of Europa and Cockatoos, The Exiles, Children and The Trial.
+David Boyd paintings are highly valued King Found sold for $215,100, The Church and State sold for $118,450, The Blessing sold for $114,000.

 AWARDS